Wastewater Treatment

 Secondary Treatment Methods

-- Biological Treatment:This method harnesses the power of microorganisms, often referred to as activated sludge, to biologically degrade organic matter present in wastewater.
-Microbes metabolize contaminants, converting them into simpler, less harmful substances.
+- Microbes metabolize contaminants, converting them into simpler, less harmful substances.

 Tertiary Treatment and Advanced Techniques